shahriNidzam23/kotak/README.md

 # KOTAK

 A fullscreen, TV-friendly launcher for Windows 10/11 Mini PCs.
 Built with WPF (.NET 8) and WebView2.
+Coded by Claude Code.

 ## Features